 - Prescription or over-the-counter antihistamines—may relieve itching in some cases, but not always useful for contact dermatitis

-- Phototherapy or immunosuppressants in the most severe, resistant, and chronic cases
+- Immunosuppressants—may be used in severe, resistant, and chronic cases

 To prevent contact dermatitis: